Should You Leave Your Attic Door Open in Winter? The Surprising Truth Revealed

 • Coverage: 1 square foot of ventilation per 300 square feet of attic space

-This system maintains consistent attic temperatures and humidity levels year-round.
+This system is ideal for naturally ventilated attics, as it allows for passive airflow without mechanical assistance.
+This maintains consistent attic temperatures and humidity levels year-round.

 Gable Vents